freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/delete-a-leaf-node-in-a-binary-search-tree.md

 );
 ```

-Trying to remove an element that does not exist should return `null`.
+Trying to remove an element that does not exist in an empty tree should return `null`.

 ```js
 assert(